ForgeRock/Secret-Double-Passwordless-Desktop-MFA/README.md

 Before beginning installation, verify that the following requirements are met:

--   Octopus Authentication Server v4.6 is installed and operating with a valid enterprise certificate (for User Portal and administrator access via HTTPS)
+-   Octopus Authentication Server v4.6 (or higher) is installed and operating with a valid enterprise certificate (for User Portal and administrator access via HTTPS)